Contents

 Private and Public Sector Productivity

-Quite possibly the biggest challenge to the UK economy has not been addressed in this budget and by that I’m referring to the chronic productivity issues which mean that we now have the highest levels of long term absence and sickness since the 90’s.
+The biggest problem facing the UK economy hasn’t been addressed in this budget and by that I mean the productivity crisis which means we have the highest levels of long term absence and sickness since the 90’s.

-Whilst working people can now keep more of what they earn and the governments claim that an extra 300,000 should return to work because of the announcements, there is little to support for training and apprenticeships, with the biggest problem being the large gap between minimum wage rates and what trainees realistically get paid while they are learning to be productive which can disincentivise many people to start training.
+While people in work get to keep more of what they earn and the government claim 300,000 will go back to work because of the announcements, there is no support for training and apprenticeships, the biggest problem being the gap between minimum wage rates and what trainees are paid while they are learning to be productive which will disincentivise many to start training.

 Making the Tax System Fairer

-There is an argument that the tax system isn’t necessarily getting fairer, with many of the cuts supporting people in work but little to deal with VAT and local authorities council taxes, which are a tax burden on everyone regardless of their ability to afford it.
+The tax system isn’t getting fairer, many of the cuts are for people in work but nothing for VAT and local authority council taxes which is a tax on everyone regardless of their ability to pay.

 Summary